 What doesn’t New Your City have?
 The Big Apple ranks number 4 on our list of top video game cities primarily because it offers some of the fastest internet connections in the country while also promoting a thriving gamer culture.

 Also, there’s no shortage of opportunity in the video game sector as far as schooling and development go, thanks to the city simply being among the biggest.
-And judging by how hard NYC got hit with COVID-19, you can assume the number of gamers is only going to continue to rise.

 Internet Quality: 6